ipld/go-ipld-prime/doc/nodes.md

 - `ipld.Node` -- see the section on Nodes above; this is *the* interface.
 - `ipld.NodeBuilder` -- an interface for building new Nodes.
-- `ipld.ReprKind` -- this enumeration describes all the major kinds at the Data Model layer.
+- `ipld.Kind` -- this enumeration describes all the major kinds at the Data Model layer.
 - `fluent.Node` -- similar to `ipld.Node`, but methods don't return errors, instead
   carrying them until actually checked and/or using panics, making them easy to compose in long expressions.
 See the full page for [Fluent APIs](./fluent.md) for more.